vaheminasyan/vrops-push-metrics/README.md

 Once all the above information is provided, the script generates env.json in the same location.
 The provided password is saved in encrypted format.

-Part 2: Getting the data from vCenter server:
+# Part 2: Getting the data from vCenter server:

+## Step 1 (Again, not needed if you have your own script pulling data vrom vCenter/vCenters)
 Run the "Get-VMDetails.ps1" file with powershell cmdline.
 This will get values from vcdetails.txt and passwd.txt file and generate data.json file in the same location.
 This data.json will have the desired output values.

-Part 3: Pushing the data to vROps server:
+# Part 3: Pushing the data to vROps server:

 Next run data-push.py from cmdline with #python data-push.py.
 This will gather required information from env.jon, data.json and push data to vROps server